Mole Control & Removing Them From A Yard

 Once a mole invades a yard, it can almost immediately cause significant damage, especially when it’s in pursuit of prey.
 The average mole can burrow through 18 feet of soil in one hour.

-Keeping an eye out for mole activity on a property can potentially save the homeowner time and money on repairs.
+Keeping an eye out for mole damage on a property can potentially save the homeowner time and money on repairs.

 4 Common Signs Of Mole Damage